 How to Select a Label Supplier

 Volume – The type of printing process will have a significant impact on your supplier decision.
-Digital print works well for lower quantities whereas flexographic print may be more cost effective for higher volumes.
+Digital print works well for lower quantities, whereas flexographic print may be more cost-effective for higher volumes.

 Material – There are many different types of label materials that serve both aesthetic and functional purposes.
 Your product may determine the type of material based on the product itself.
 For example, oils may require materials that resist adhesion failure and print degradation.
 Temperature and moisture can also affect adhesion, print, and label appearance.
 Sustainability efforts are a consideration as well.

-Frequency of revisions - digital print allows for quick and easy graphic design revisions whereas flexographic printing requires additional time and cost for printing plates.
+Frequency of revisions - digital print allows for quick and easy graphic design revisions, whereas flexographic printing requires additional time and cost for printing plates.

 Application – How the labels are applied, whether by hand or automated and in a dry or wet, hot or cold environment will impact the type of material and adhesive.
 If automated, it is important that the labels will run efficiently on the equipment.
-If considering automation, you may want to choose a supplier who offers labelling machine sales and/or leases.
-Some will even offer amortization arrangements to ease the burden of a capital investment.
+If considering automation, you may want to choose a supplier that offers labelling machine sales and/or leases.
+Some will even offer amortization arrangements to ease the burden of capital investment.

 Handling and Storage - Products stored in refrigerated, freezer, and wet environments will require a specific type of material and adhesive.
 It is best to work with a supplier who has experience with your product type and how the product will be packaged, handled, and stored.